celo-org/social-connect/packages/phone-number-privacy/common/README.md

 ## Release Process

 When updating the ODIS common package, it is important to remember that all changes must be published before they can be used in production ODIS services or SDKS.
 If your changes are needed in the SDKS, then you will need to also publish all the Celo SDKs.
-The instructions below detail this entire SDK release process, but if your changes are only needed in ODIS services you only need to do step 7 (remember to run `yarn && yarn build` before publishing, and consider reading the rest of the steps anyway for context)
+The instructions below detail this entire SDK release process, but if your changes are only needed in ODIS services you only need to do step 7 (remember to run `pnpm i && pnpm build` before publishing, and consider reading the rest of the steps anyway for context)

 These instructions assume the following scenario for readability: